Fears and anxiety disordersSpecialized treatment of anxiety disorders with hypnotherapy and Hypnobalancing™ in Berlin

 Panic disorders are characterized by repeated severe panic attacks, which are either associated with certain situations or triggers (panic disorder with agoraphobia) or appear unpredictably and suddenly (panic disorder without agoraphobia).

 The core symptom of panic disorder is the panic attack, an overwhelming combination of physical and psychological distress.
-They are accompanied by the strong fear of dying or losing control and pronounced physical symptoms.
+They are accompanied by a strong fear of dying or losing control and pronounced physical symptoms.
 Often those affected find themselves as an emergency with the suspicion of a physical ailment such as a heart attack in the ambulance again.
 Even repeated examinations without findings do not reduce the fear of a new attack.
 Physical changes are perceived as dangerous and rock upwards until the vegetative reactions increase to panic attacks.
 Therefore, many sufferers strive to protect their circulation.
 If physical exercise opportunities are avoided, the body will be even more sensitive in the future.

 3. Generalized Anxiety Disorder